 On January 14, the ship sailed again.
 The next day, whistles and alarms began blowing on the ship.
 The soldiers learned that there was a fire in the engine room and were issued life jackets.
 As it turned out, the waters they were in were infested with sharks.
 The ship’s crew put out the fire, but one engine room crew member was badly burned.

 The ship ran into a typhoon on January 16 and rode it out.
 Two days later, the men heard that a Japanese radio broadcast had been intercepted that claimed the Mactan had been sunk at sea, resulting in the deaths of all on board.
 The ship arrived at Townsville, Australia, on the 20th, and seven bags of cement were brought aboard.
 It was used on the ship’s hull to waterproof it.
 The next day, food, water, clean linens, and medicine were brought aboard.

 Jim recovered enough to be returned to the United States.
-He was put on a ship that sailed on August 19, 1942 and arrived in San Francisco on September 30th.
-From the dock he was taken to Letterman General Hospital.
-Because of his wounds, he received a medical discharged from the Army on January 20, 1943.
-Because he had never registered with Selective Service, he registered on February 22, 1943, and named his grandfather, Nathan Winterow, as his contact person.
+He was put on a ship that sailed on August 19, 1942, and arrived in San Francisco on September 30th.
+From the dock, he was taken to Letterman General Hospital.
+Because of his wounds, he received a medical discharge from the Army on January 20, 1943.
+Since he had never registered with Selective Service, he registered on February 22, 1943, and named his grandfather, Nathan Winterow, as his contact person.
 For identifying marks, he indicated he had tattoos on both arms and a large scar on his abdomen.
 This was the result of his being wounded.

 Wesley J. Kerrigan died on June 2, 1958, in a car accident south of Brainerd.
 He was buried at Ft.
 Snelling National Cemetery, Minneapolis, Minnesota, in Section C, Site 12195.